lastq/amc8/1991/14/PITCHME.md

 ---

 Several students are competing in three races.
-A student earns $5$ points for winning a race, $3$ points for finishing second and $1$ point for finishing third.
+A student earns $5$ points for winning a race, $3$ points for finishing $2nd$ and $1$ point for finishing third.
 There are no ties.
 What is the smallest number of points that a student must earn in the three races to be guaranteed of earning more points than any other student?

 - Must win at least one race.
 5 Points. |
 - Oponent wins the other two races for 10 points. |